housseindjirdeh/hdjirdeh.github.io/_posts/2017-09-16-progressive-angular-applications.markdown

 }
 {% endhighlight %}

 You can see that we've added two new attributes, `theme_color` and `background_color`.
-The manifest needs to contain this along with `name` and an icon of at least 192px (we added a new one of 256px) in order to serve a splash screen when the application is opened from the home page.
+The manifest needs to contain this along with `name` and an icon of at least 192px (we added a new one of 256px) in order to serve a splash screen.

 ![Mobile splash screen](assets/progressive-angular-applications/mobile-whitebg-combined.png){: .article-image }

 Icons
 ------------------
-To simple generate a number of icons needed not just for Android, but for Windows and iOS devices as well, I used [RealFaviconGenerator](http://realfavicongenerator.net/).
-It shows you how your icons will look in each device as well previews of the splash screen in Android devices.
-It then provides the markup you can include in your `index.html` along with all the icons (which I put in `assets/icons`).
+To simply generate a number of icons needed not just for Android, but for Windows and iOS devices as well, I used [RealFaviconGenerator](http://realfavicongenerator.net/).
+It shows you how your icons will look in each device as well previews of the splash screen in Android.
+It then provides the markup you can include in your `index.html` along with all the icons you need (which I put in `assets/icons`).

 ![Assets icons folder](assets/progressive-angular-applications/assets-icons-folder.png){: .article-image-with-border .fix }